Samuels-Development/sd_lib/README.md

 [https://docs.samueldev.shop](https://docs.samueldev.shop/overview/library) (due to the frequency of updates made to my library and me being the sole developer of this project, documentation might be inaccurate or missing information on newer modules)

 ## Credits
+**Special Acknowledgments**

-Special thanks to [Linden](https://github.com/thelindat) and the amazing team at [@overextended](https://github.com/overextended), who developed `ox_lib`.
-I've adopted their `init.lua`, particularly the module initialization method, with a few modifications, their callback module, which I've stripped down and slightly altered to suit my purposes & other code elements.
+Special thanks to Linden and the exceptional team at [@overextended](https://github.com/overextended), the developers of [ox_lib](https://github.com/overextended/ox_lib).
+I have adopted several elements from their comprehensive library, enhancing the functionality and diversity of my project:

+- **Module Initialization Method**: I've incorporated and modified the module initialization method from their `init.lua`, tailoring it to better serve the specific needs of my project.
+- **Callback Module**: This crucial component has been streamlined and adjusted to better fit our objectives, drawing directly from the robust implementation provided by [ox_lib](https://github.com/overextended/ox_lib/tree/master/imports/callback).
+- **Points Module**: Originally based on the points client module from [ox_lib](https://github.com/overextended/ox_lib/blob/master/imports/points/client.lua), it has undergone significant alterations to meet our unique requirements while maintaining the foundational structure provided by ox_lib.